grindsa/acme2certifier/docs/ca_handler.md

         """ cose the connection at the end of the context """

     def enroll(self, csr):
-        """ enroll certificate
+        """ enroll certificate """
         input:
             csr - csr in pkcs10 format

         output:
-            error - error message during cert enrollment (None in case no error occured) cert_bundle - certificate chain in pem format cert_raw - certificate in PEM format """ poll_identifier - callback identifier to lookup enrollment request in case the CA server does not issue certificate immediately
+            error - error message during cert enrollment (None in case no error occured) cert_bundle - certificate chain in pem format cert_raw - certificate in PEM format
+            poll_identifier - callback identifier to lookup enrollment request in case the CA server does not issue certificate immediately.
+This identifier will be used by the polling method check if a certifcate got enrolled

         self.logger.debug('Certificate.enroll()')
         ...
         self.logger.debug('Certificate.enroll() ended')
         return(error, cert_bundle, cert_raw, poll_identifier)

+    def poll(self, cert_name, poll_identifier, _csr):
+        """ poll pending status of pending CSR and download certificates """
+        input:
+            cert_name - certificate ressource name
+            poll_identifier - poll identifier
+            csr - certificate signing request

+        output:
+            error - error message during cert polling (None in case no error occured)
+            cert_bundle - certificate chain in pem format cert_raw - certificate in PEM format """
+            poll_identifier - (updated) callback identifier - will be updated in database for later lookups rejected - indicates of request has been rejected by CA admistrator - in case of a request rejection by CA admistrator, the corresponding order status will be set to "invalid" state

+        self.logger.debug('CAhandler.poll()')
+        ...
+        return(error, cert_bundle, cert_raw, poll_identifier, rejected)

     def revoke(self, cert, rev_reason='unspecified', rev_date=uts_to_date_utc(uts_now())):
         """ revoke certificate